Refund of withholding tax on share dividends

 - number of shares and gross dividend per share in NOK

-- pay-date, ex-date or record-date
+- payment date, ex-date or record date

-- total gross amount and deducted withholding tax in NOK (it must state that withholding tax has been deducted, not just tax)
+- total gross amount and deducted withholding tax in NOK (it must specifically state that withholding tax has been deducted, not just tax)

-- If the shares were registered in the Norwegian Central Securities Depository (VPS), you must include the VPS account number and the name of the account holder to which the shares were registered when dividend was paid.
+- VPS account number and the name of the account holder in the Norwegian Central Securities Depository (CSD) on which the shares were registered when dividend was paid.

 - Payment information:

-- Name of account holder
+- Name of the account holder

 - A Norwegian account number or IBAN and SWIFT/BIC code